daordonez11/daordonez11/README.md

 <h3 align="center">I'm a problem solver that happens to know coding, I've worked with a wide variety of technologies ranging from Mobile native to cloud solutions.
 My purpose is to give time back to people</h3>

-- 🔭 I’m currently working as CTPO of [Dapta](https://daptatech.com/)
+- 🔭 I’m currently working as Tech manager in [Nubank](https://nubank.com.br/)

 - 💬 Ask me about **Angular, React, NodeJS**